matthewmich1/ml-from-scratch/README.md

 ### **Project: Building Linear & Logistic Regression from Scratch**

 ### Overview
-This project involves building, training, and validating two fundamental machine learning models from scratch using only Python and NumPy.
+Built, trained, and validated two machine learning models from scratch using only Python and NumPy.
-- **Part A:** Linear Regression predicts Boston house prices, demonstrating regression techniques.
+- **Part A:** Linear Regression to predict Boston house prices.
-- **Part B:** Logistic Regression predicts passenger survival on the Titanic, demonstrating classification techniques.
+- **Part B:** Logistic Regression to predict passenger survival on the Titanic.
-The goal is to showcase a deep, practical understanding of the core mechanics of these foundational algorithms.

 ### Key Concepts & Skills Demonstrated
 - **Object-Oriented Programming:** Implemented both algorithms in clean, reusable LinearRegression and LogisticRegression classes.